letsencrypt/boulder/README.md

 4. Certificate Authority
 5. Storage Authority
 6. Publisher
-7. OCSP Responder
-8. CRL Updater
+7. CRL Updater

 This component model lets us separate the function of the CA by security context.
-The Web Front End, Validation Authority, OCSP Responder and Publisher need access to the Internet, which puts them at greater risk of compromise.
+The Web Front End, Validation Authority, CRL Storer, and Publisher need access to the Internet, which puts them at greater risk of compromise.
 The Registration Authority can live without Internet connectivity, but still needs to talk to the Web Front End and Validation